lgbt-foundation/whitepaper/whitepaper.md

 ### Hybrid Off-Chain/On-Chain Architecture

-Although the Ethereum blockchain technology is powerful due to its support for readily- deployable smart contracts, one of its oft-cited drawbacks is that it is slow and expensive to confirm a transaction.
+Although the Ethereum blockchain technology is powerful due to its support for readily-deployable smart contracts, one of its oft-cited drawbacks is that it is slow and expensive to confirm a transaction.
 While there are a number of proposals on the roadmap to address the issue, it is presently not clear how the issue will be resolved in the near future.
 We are aware that the time taken to confirm a transaction on the blockchain is increasingly crucial as we move toward mass adoption, and are constantly surveying alternative solutions.

-As part of our ongoing research and development efforts, we are also evaluating a hybrid architecture (off-chain/on-chain solution) to support fast transaction execution required by an increasing volume of transactions, while preserving a sufficient degree of decentralization.
+As part of our ongoing research and development efforts, the LGBT Foundation as well as each of its partners are evaluating a hybrid architecture (off-chain/on-chain solution) to support fast transaction execution required by an increasing volume of transactions, while preserving a sufficient degree of decentralization.
 Furthermore, we are constantly observing the advacements made by all major blockchain infrastructure providers to use the right technology for each one of our key purposes.

 ### Ethereum Settlement Layer